 Adoptees spend their entire life gazing at the reflection in the mirror and having a loss of identity.
 This is even more so when you don’t resemble anyone in your family or the community you were raised in.
 My identity had always been firmly rooted in the fact that I identified as an American.
 It is all I know.

 I’m Iranian by birth but I don’t have the culture, religion, family history or the language.
 I want to return to my life as I once experienced it…. free of fear and hopelessness and living like a fugitive in my own country.

-I implore everyone to give all impacted adoptees their voice and rightful place in this country by supporting and passing the Adoptee Citizenship Act.
+I implore everyone to give all impacted adoptees their voice and rightful place in this country by supporting and passing the Adoptee Citizenship Act of 2018.